 First, I flipped out because of the portrayals of chemo that I’d seen in the movies.
 Then, I flipped out again when I went to a support group meeting and met women already going through chemo.
 As they discussed their suffering and fear and side effects, I felt sure that my chemo experience was going to be just like that.

 It wasn’t.
 Everyone’s chemo experience is completely different.
-In that support group meeting, I listened to a woman who had endured multiple hospitalizations because her immune system had been compromised.
-She was so sick that sometimes the docs had to postpone her infusion to give her time to get a little stronger.
-Another woman said she didn’t want to eat because everything tasted like metal to her.
-Yet another said she was struggling with itchy skin rashes.
+In that support group meeting, I listened to a woman who had endured multiple hospitalizations because their immune system had been compromised.
+They were so sick that sometimes the docs had to postpone their infusion to give them time to get a little stronger.
+Another woman said they didn’t want to eat because everything tasted like metal to them.
+Yet another said they were struggling with itchy skin rashes.

 None of these things ended up happening to me.
 Different things did, and they weren’t fun.
 But they weren’t as bad as I’d feared, either.
 Remember that each body reacts differently to particular drugs.
 You may have a tough time, or you may not.
 The best thing to do is wait and see.